• Skip to primary navigation

 You need to get good oranges though.
 Shouldn’t be hard this time of year.
 They’re everywhere.
 I actually got a box of the juiciest, plumpest oranges at Costco that I thought would be overkill for the two of us, but we devoured them.

 Getting nuts in bulk gives you a lot of options on hand to work with too.
-The recipe says walnuts but you can use pecans instead.
+The recipe says walnuts, but you can use pecans instead.
 Or you can even use roasted salted pre-shelled pistachios to skip the whole roasting step.
 Just something nutty in there is really all you need.

 Speaking of Costco, they’ve got a great balsamic vinegar.
-Don’t actually buy from Amazon, it’s waaay cheaper at Costco, but that link shows the one I mean.
+Don’t actually buy it from Amazon, because it’s waaay cheaper at Costco, but that link shows the one I mean.
 Good vinegar is like night and day different than cheap crappy stuff and completely changes the flavor of what you’re making.
 It’s a necessity.

 Aaaand, last suggestion, you can even use golden beets instead of red beets if you don’t feel like dealing with the mess.
 The yellow beets still stain though so don’t assume they won’t, they’re just a tad bit less messy.
 So, the big message here is that you can swap with similar items but keep the jist the same.